-- 113. If an economy is operating on its production possibilities curve for consumer goods and capital goods, this means that: - A. it is impossible to produce more consumer goods. - B. resources cannot be reallocated between the two goods. - C. it is impossible to produce more capital goods. - D. more consumer goods can only be produced at the cost of fewer capital goods.
+(p.
+12) goods, this means that:

+A. it is impossible to produce more consumer goods.

+B. resources cannot be reallocated between the two goods.

+C. it is impossible to produce more capital goods.

+D. more consumer goods can only be produced at the cost of fewer capital goods.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

+Level: Easy

+McConnell - Chapter 01 #90 Other: Pick-up

+Type: Application

-- 114. In drawing a production possibilities curve we hold constant:
+91. In drawing a production possibilities curve we hold constant:

+(p.
+12)

-- A. the money supply.
+A. the money supply.

-- B. the consumer price index.
+B. the consumer price index.

-- C. both technology and resource supplies
+C. both technology and resource supplies

-- D. resource supplies only.
+D. resource supplies only.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.

-- 115. The production possibilities curve tells us: - A. what specific combinations of two products is most desired by society. - B. that costs do not change as society varies its output. - C. costs are irrelevant in a society which has fixed resources. - D. what combinations of two goods can be produced with society's available resources.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs Level: Easy

+McConnell - Chapter 01 #91

+Other: Pick-up

+If an economy is operating on its production possibilities curve for consumer goods and capital
-- 116. When an economy is operating with maximum efficiency, the production of more of commodity A will mean the production of less of commodity B because: - A. of the law of decreasing opportunity costs. - B. material wants are insatiable. - C. resources are limited. - D. resources are not specialized and are imperfectly substitutable.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+A. what specific combinations of two products is most desired by society.
+B. that costs do not change as society varies its output.
+C. costs are irrelevant in a society which has fixed resources.
+D. what combinations of two goods can be produced with society's available resources.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs Level: Easy McConnell - Chapter 01 #92 Other: Pick-up Type: Definition 93.
+When an economy is operating with maximum efficiency, the production of more of commodity (p.
+12) A will mean the production of less of commodity B because: A of the law of degrapping enperturity costs A. of the law of decreasing opportunity costs.
+B. material wants are insatiable.
+C. resources are limited.
+D. resources are not specialized and are imperfectly substitutable.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs Level: Easy McConnell - Chapter 01 #93 Other: Pick-up Type: Application

-117. The production possibilities curve:
+The production possibilities curve tells us: